eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

 	- Extensive understanding of Unix/Linux systems from kernel to shell and beyond (system libraries, file systems, and client-server protocols).
 	- 12+ years of experience as a Site Reliability Engineer, Production Engineer or Backend Software Engineer for web-scale or similar platforms.
 	- BS degrees in Computer Science or related technical field, or equivalent practical experience.
 + skill set:
+	- GitHub is seeking software engineering professionals to join its new SRE team.
+As a valued member of our close-knit team, you will bring your passion for building fault tolerant systems and reliable software to help us steward reliability as a feature throughout the organization.
+Your work will help us scale the world's largest code hosting platform.
+	- Our charter is broad but our focus is to improve the availability, resilience, and sustainability of GitHub's products.
+We do this through architecture, technology, process, and partnerships with product teams.
+	- Our SRE team is highly distributed; our work environment is one of remote work, asynchronous communication, trust, and respect.
+Through your strong written communication and software skills, you will develop meaningful working relationships with coworkers from around the globe.
+	- The SRE role at GitHub is an opportunity to blend your system design, empathy, and software engineering skills on an ever-changing set of novel reliability challenges.
+Join us on this journey and have a meaningful impact on how the world builds software.
+	- Responsibilities:
+		* Exert technical influence to improve the reliability of our products and systems
+		* Develop and maintain infrastructure products and software automation
+		* Integrate with third-party solutions where it makes the most sense.
+		* Work closely with our observability and chaos engineering teams.
+		* Cultivate GitHub's open source projects and build things you are proud to share.
+		* Steward reliability as a feature across the organization through concepts such as SLOs and service maturity.
+	- Minimum Qualifications:
+		* Comfort with the GNU/Linux operating system.
+		* Experience with distributed systems with high availability requirements.
+		* Exposure to system-level languages such as Go or C/C++.
+		* Familiarity with configuration management software such as Puppet, Ansible, or Salt.
+		* Familiarity with infrastructure services and sidecar patterns.
+		* Experience balancing the service reliability, sustainability, and technical debt for services running at scale.
+	- Preferred Qualifications:
+		* Experience with highly available systems at scale.
+		* Experience building infrastructure and automation.
+		* Experience negotiating SLIs, SLOs, and SLAs with product owners.
+		* Success in a remote work environment.
+		* Incident response and/or incident management experience.
+		* Exposure to CNCF projects such as Kubernetes or Prometheus.
++ skill set:
 	- Site Reliability Engineer (Stack Automation Service Team)
 	- Splunk's Cloud group is looking for an experienced Site Reliability Engineer to join a team that is responsible for Cloud’s operational infrastructure and delivery.
 As a member of the Stack Automation Service team, you will be responsible for maintaining and troubleshooting Splunk's SaaS system, monitoring system stability and performance, troubleshooting complex problems, performing Amazon instance maintenance and system upgrades, and managing Amazon server/storage deployments, all while collaborating with various other Splunk Cloud teams.
 This is a fantastic opportunity to work with an exceptional team, grow your cloud experience, and help drive the growth of Splunk Cloud.